-I use a small palette knife to spread the snow, but you can use a stick or other tool.
+I use a small palette knife to spread the snow, but you can use a stick, brush or other tool.
 The homemade snow dries rather quickly, so make sure to work with a small amount at a time and to keep the rest in a well-sealed container.

 Begin spreading the snow on the ground, on the feet of the trees, and around the house at the foot of the walls.

 Add fake snow to the edges of the windows.